 christmas allowance (half the weekly board rate)

 |4-weekly clothing rate|

 |Family home caregivers||$280.73||Rates as above (paid in addition to board rates)||$140.37||Rates as above|

 * Pocket money is included in the weekly care allowance rate, except for Family Home caregivers who receive this as an additional amount.

 Additional financial support

-- you are a new caregiver and you qualify for a $350 set-up grant.
+If you are a new caregiver, you may qualify for a $350 set-up grant.
 This money helps you prepare to care for a child.
-Talk to your caregiver social worker about this
+Talk to your caregiver social worker about this.

 Other payments the child or young person in your care may qualify for, but are not included in the standard care allowance, include: